geoserver/geoserver/doc/en/user/source/webadmin/server/JAI.rst

 **Mosaic Native Acceleration**—To reduce the overhead of handling them, large data sets are often split into smaller chunks and then combined to create an image mosaic.
 An example of this is aerial imagery which is usually comprises thousands of small images at very high resolution.
 Both native and JAI implementations of mosaic are provided.
 When selected, Mosaic Native Acceleration use the native implementation for creating mosaics.

+**Warp Native Acceleration**—Also for the Warp operation are provided both native and JAI implementations.
+If the checkbox is enabled, then the native operation is used for the warp operation.

 *It is quite important to remember that faster encoders are not necessarily going to visibly improve performance, if data loading and processing/rendering are dominating the response time, choosing a better encoder will likely not provide the expected benefits.*